allykzam/Amazingant.FSharp.TypeExpansion/README.md

   library was built to help streamline the process of writing code that writes code, so it may be helpful.

+* The paths for `FSharp.Core` and `fsc.exe` are hard-coded, so the type provider currently only works on 64-bit Windows systems.

 License
 -------